 How much "Irish" can you get into a minute?

 Please see the Rules for complete information for all our categories.

-The festival presents three Awards for achievement in short film:
+The festival presents four Awards for achievement in short film:

-SHORT FILMS maybe by an IRISH filmmaker, a filmmaker working in IRELAND or a filmmaker of IRISH heritage that created a film reflective of their IRISH background, the IRISH people or IRELAND's history.
+IRISH HERITAGE SHORT FILMS maybe by an IRISH filmmaker or a filmmaker of IRISH heritage that created a film reflective of their IRISH background, the IRISH people or IRELAND's history.